SpectraGuard/SpectraGuard-Unity/README.md

 4. Submit a pull request with a detailed description of your changes.

 ## License
-This project is licensed under an "All Rights Reserved" statement.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 If you have any questions or encounter any issues, please open an issue in this repository or contact us.